yaylymov/funded-app/README.md

 ### !!!
 Add to my List button !!!
 The Add to my List button in the Results and Identify pages does nothing.

+## Personal setup
+I used Linux Ubuntu as my development OS and PyCharm as an IDE